hadi14250/cpp-modules/README.md

 ## C++ Module Summaries

-- **cpp00**: Focuses on basic C++ concepts such as namespaces, classes, member functions, and standard I/O streams.
+- **cpp00**: Focuses on basic C++ concepts such as classes, member functions, and standard I/O streams.
 It covers initialization lists, static and const members, and other foundational topics.

 - **cpp01**: Explores memory allocation, pointers to member functions, and references.
 It also covers the use of the switch statement.